GoogleCloudPlatform/community/tutorials/auto-bigquery-tokenize/index.md

 The pipeline extracts `sampleSize` number of records, flattens the record and identifies sensitive columns using [Cloud DLP](https://cloud.google.com/dlp).
 Cloud DLP provides functionality to [identify](https://cloud.google.com/dlp/docs/inspecting-text) sensitive information types.
-The Cloud DLP identify methods supports only flat tables, so the pipeline flattens the Avro or Parquet records, since they can contain nested or repeated fields.
+The Cloud DLP identify method supports only flat tables, so the pipeline flattens the Avro or Parquet records, since they can contain nested or repeated fields.

 ### Run the sample-and-identify pipeline